End-to-End Fidelity Analysis of Quantum Circuit Optimization: From Gate-Level Transformations to Pulse-Level Control: Discussion

-\item \textbf{Minimize pulse duration:} The strong correlation between pulse duration and fidelity ($r = -0.74$) emphasizes the importance of decoherence-aware optimization.
-Topology-aware synthesis~\cite{cowtan2019qubit} should be integrated early in the pipeline to minimize circuit execution time. \end{itemize}
+\item \textbf{Minimize pulse duration.} The strong correlation between pulse duration and fidelity ($r = -0.73$, $R^2 = 0.53$) underscores the importance of decoherence-aware optimization.
+Fidelity decays approximately exponentially with execution time as $\fid \approx \exp(-t/T_2)$, and with $T_2 = \SI{9.6}{\micro\second}$, even nanosecond-scale savings compound.

+\item \textbf{Do not over-engineer pass ordering.} The ordering analysis ($p = 0.302$) shows that these four passes can be applied in any order without significant performance difference.
+This simplifies compiler development and maintenance.